Nordstrom (NYSE:JWN) Releases FY 2022 Earnings Guidance

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Captrust Financial Advisors grew its holdings in Nordstrom by 44.9% during the second quarter.
-Captrust Financial Advisors now owns 2,738 shares of the specialty retailer’s stock worth $58,000 after purchasing an additional 849 shares during the period.
-International Assets Investment Management LLC bought a new stake in shares of Nordstrom during the second quarter worth approximately $202,000.
-Atlas Capital Advisors LLC acquired a new position in shares of Nordstrom in the second quarter valued at approximately $207,000.
-Bridgefront Capital LLC bought a new position in shares of Nordstrom during the first quarter worth approximately $222,000.
-Finally, United Services Automobile Association bought a new position in shares of Nordstrom during the second quarter worth approximately $253,000.
-Institutional investors own 59.36% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Captrust Financial Advisors raised its stake in Nordstrom by 44.9% in the second quarter.
+Captrust Financial Advisors now owns 2,738 shares of the specialty retailer’s stock worth $58,000 after buying an additional 849 shares in the last quarter.
+International Assets Investment Management LLC bought a new position in shares of Nordstrom in the 2nd quarter worth approximately $202,000.
+Macquarie Group Ltd. lifted its stake in shares of Nordstrom by 13.5% in the 2nd quarter.
+Macquarie Group Ltd. now owns 34,802 shares of the specialty retailer’s stock valued at $735,000 after purchasing an additional 4,127 shares during the period.
+First Republic Investment Management Inc. boosted its position in shares of Nordstrom by 5.0% during the second quarter.
+First Republic Investment Management Inc. now owns 43,212 shares of the specialty retailer’s stock valued at $913,000 after purchasing an additional 2,072 shares in the last quarter.
+Finally, Atlas Capital Advisors LLC bought a new position in Nordstrom in the second quarter worth $207,000.
+59.36% of the stock is owned by hedge funds and other institutional investors.

 Nordstrom Company Profile